-The plane makes us swollen enough, we don’t need extra salt to add to our puffy mess.
+The plane makes us swollen enough.
+We don’t need extra salt to add to our puffy mess.
 Keep your nuts handy and when you feel your blood sugar starting to crash, nibble away.

-You will feel an almost immediate difference because of the protein hit.
+You’ll feel an almost immediate difference because of the protein hit.
 I also add nuts to my green smoothies if I don’t have chia or hemp seeds.

 5. Pre-made spice mix.
 You can thank me later.